ByteRookie/AGS_Service/README.md

    - `static_name` – friendly name for the generated media player (none).
    - `disable_Tv_Source` – skip audio switching when a TV is active (`False`).
 5. **Review the summary** – view tables of all rooms, devices, sources and options.
 Links allow returning to the room or device tables or to edit the options before saving.
-Manual YAML configuration continues to work for advanced setups using the structure below.
-When both UI and YAML are used, rooms and sources from each are combined and any conflicting options take the value from the UI entry.
+Manual YAML configuration continues to work for advanced setups.
+When a valid block is found in `configuration.yaml` it will be imported into a config entry so the settings appear in **Devices & Services**.
+Rooms and sources from both places are merged and any conflicting option uses the value from the UI entry.

 Complete YAML example: